lean-tonality

 How Good Are the Later Reissues of The Bridge?

-When we did this shootout ten years ago, we thought the reissues with the cover you see to the left actually sounded better than the original pressings, but we were wrong and we have to admit it, as painful as that may be.
+When we did a shootout for The Bridge about ten years ago, we thought the reissues with the cover you see to the left actually sounded better than the original pressings, but we were clearly wrong and we have no other option than to admit it, as painful as that may be.

 True, we never cared much for the later reissues described below — the tan labels can be passable but fall well short of the standards we set now.